haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/db-profiler/db-profiler.md

 ## About the database profiler
 The Magento database profiler displays all queries executed on a page, including the time for each query and what parameters were executed.

-## Step 1: Modify the deployment configuration
+## 步骤1.
+Modify the deployment configuration
 Modify `<your Magento install dir>/app/etc/env.php` to add the following reference to the [database profiler class]({{ site.mage2000url }}lib/internal/Magento/Framework/DB/Profiler.php){:target="_blank"}:

 {% highlight php startinline=true %}